STUDENT FINANCIAL ASSISTANCE

 Delgado Community College participates in most major federal and state financial aid programs; additional detailed information on student employment, loans, grants, and scholarships may be secured by contacting the Student Financial Assistance office.
 There is financial assistance at each college location to assist students in removing the financial barriers that may discourage students from attending college.

-The Office of Financial Assistance will communicate with students via email and LoLA, and it is the responsibility of the student to monitor Delgado’s email and his/her LoLA account regularly, as well as any email address provided when completing FAFSA.
+The Office of Financial Assistance will communicate with students via email and LoLA, and it is the responsibility of the student to monitor his/her preferred email and LoLA accounts regularly, as well as any email address provided when completing FAFSA.
 If students would prefer not to receive Financial Aid communications and award notifications via email, they must submit their requests in writing to the Office of Student Financial Assistance.

 The Application Process